baskuit/pinyon/readme.md

 Surskit is a highly generic implementation of search for 'stochastic matrix tree games' in C++.

-At minimum, the user can wrap their specific game as a `DefaultState` and the provided implementations of [SM-MCTS](https://arxiv.org/abs/1804.09045) and [MatrixUCB](https://arxiv.org/abs/2006.05145), in conjunction with monte-carlo value estimation, will provide convergence guatantees.
+At minimum, the user can wrap their specific game as a `DefaultState` and the provided implementations of [SM-MCTS](https://arxiv.org/abs/1804.09045) and [MatrixUCB](https://arxiv.org/abs/2006.05145) will provide convergence guarantees.
 A compiled libtorch model or heuristic evaluation may be substituted all the same by wrapping it as a `DoubleOracleModel`.

 If the user would like to create new algorithms, then they may be aided by the implementation pattern of Surskit that provides an inheritance framework for additional classes and a type management system that standardizes syntax.